ranjan-p/EDA/EDA_HEA/README.md

 # Exploratory Data Analysis - Employee Attrition Prediction
 ![image.png](HEA_Images/HEA_Banner_1.png)

-In this exercise, our aim is predict the employee attrition.
-It is important to see which variables are contibuting the most in attrition.
-But before that we need to know if the variable are any where correlated i.e Data Exploration.
+In this exercise, our goal is to predict the employee attrition.
+We will explore which variables are contibuting the most towards employee attrition.
+We will first investigate, if the variables in the dataset are correlated i.e Data Exploration.

-There are many continuous variables where the we can have a look at their distribution and create a grid of pairplot but that would be too much as there are so mnay variables.

-## Intorduction
+## Introduction

 Every year a lot of companies hire a number of employees.
 The companies __invest__ time and money in __training__ those employees, not just this but there are __training programs__ within the companies for their existing employees as well.
 The __aim__ of these programs is to __increase the effectiveness__ of their employees.
 - But where __HR Analytics__ fit in this?
 - and is it just about __improving__ the performance of employees?

-## DATA
+## Data
 | Column Name | Description |
 | --- | --- |
 | `AGE` | Numerical Value |